-On August 1, 2012, the shareholders holding a majority of the Company's voting capital voted in favor of (i) changing the name of the Company to "Fidelity Property Group, Inc." and (ii) the adoption the 2012 Plan and reserving 10,000,000 shares of common stock for issuance thereunder in the form of incentive stock options, non-qualified stock options and restricted stock grants, issuable to the Company's officers, directors, employees and consultants.
-The Board of Directors of the Company approved the Name Change and the adoption of the 2012 Plan on August 1, 2012.
-The Company has not yet filed an amendment to its Articles of Incorporation with the Secretary of State of Nevada.
+On October 1, 2012, the shareholders holding a majority of the Company's voting capital voted and authorized the Company to (i) change the name of the Company to "Marathon Patent Group, Inc." and (ii) to effectuate a reverse stock split of the Company's common stock by a ratio of 3-for-2 within one year from the date of approval of the stockholders of the Company.
+The Board of Directors of the Company approved the Name Change and the Reverse Split on October 1, 2012.
+The Company's Board of Directors determined the name "Marathon Patent Group, Inc." better reflects the long-term strategy in exploring other opportunities and the identity of the Company going forward.
+The Company has not yet filed an amendment to its Articles of Incorporation with the Secretary of State of Nevada in order to change the Company's name or effectuate the Reverse Split.